 American Bandstand

-American Bandstand (AB) was an American music-performance and dance television program that aired regularly in various versions from 1952 to 1989.
-It was hosted by Dick Clark from 1956 until its final season in 2002.
-Clark also served as the program's producer.
-The show featured teenagers dancing to Top 40 music tracks introduced by Clark.
-Originally broadcast from Philadelphia, it remained there from its debut in 1952 until it relocated to Los Angeles in 1963.
-Throughout its run, a wide variety of musical acts appeared on the show, typically lip syncing to one of their latest singles.
-Artists performed for the studio audience while the original recording played for viewers at home.
+American Bandstand (AB) is an American music performance and dance television series that aired in various iterations from 1952 to 1989.
+It was hosted by Dick Clark who also served as the program's producer.
+The program showcased teenagers dancing to popular songs from the Top 40.
+Originally broadcast from Philadelphia, Pennsylvania, it remained there from its debut in 1952 until it relocated to Los Angeles, California, in 1963.
+Throughout its run, a wide variety of musical acts appeared on the show, typically lip- syncing to one of their latest singles.
+Artists performed for a studio audience, while the original recording played for viewers at home.
 Freddy Cannon holds the record for the most appearances, with 110.
-Programs like Soul Train and the British series Top of the Pops adopted a similar format.
-Clark eventually took ownership of American Bandstand through his company, Dick Clark Productions.

 References